 IUD’s which are impregnated with hormone are very reliable in preventing pregnancy with a failure rate of about 0.2% (99.8% effective)

 Prior to insertion women considering having an IUD inserted should attend one of the doctors who perform the procedure for an initial assessment.
 (If there is more to be dealt with than just the assessment and discussion about the IUD, patients should make a long appointment)

 At this assessment the patient will need to ascertain if IUD use is appropriate in their situation and also to gain an understanding of the benefits of this form of contraception as well as the potential side effects and risks.
 The patient will need to have an understanding of the method of insertion as well as the most appropriate timing.
 Medical history relevant to IUD insertion will need to be gathered and a full gynaecological examination performed.
-A PAP test can also be performed at this time if it has not been collected recently.
+A Cervical Screening Test can also be performed at this time if it has not been collected recently.